volojs/volo/README.md

     > volo.js add jrburke/backbone/optamd3

-Set up an HTML5 Boilerplate project that does not use AMD/RequireJS, but does use Backbone, jQuery and underscore:
+Set up an HTML5 Boilerplate project that does not use AMD/RequireJS, but does use Backbone and underscore (the Boilerplate already has jQuery):

     > volo.js create html5fast h5bp/html5-boilerplate
     > cd html5fast
-    > volo.js add jquery/jquery
     > volo.js add documentcloud/underscore
     > volo.js add documentcloud/backbone